andywalton7/sdk-test/source/includes/_get_quotes_by_con_ref.md

 ### Example

 The example to the right shows a **Get Quotes by Consignment Reference** request and its accompanying response.
-In this case, PRO has returned two quotes for the service.
+In this case, SortedPRO has returned two quotes for the service.
 The next step in the process will be to select one of those quotes.